Run Raja Run: Reception

 The film received positive reviews from critics.
 Deccan Chronicle wrote "Director Sujeeth's story is not unique, but his screenplay makes it interesting.
 A pat to the young director's back for coming up with a breezy entertainer.
 There are a few minus points too as the beginning of the film is a bit boring.
 The film, however, slowly picks up."
 Sify gave a review stating "Overall Run Raja Run is a fun caper, with an impressive second half.
 For Sharwanand this film is a perfect comeback.
 The pluses in this film are the lead hero's performance and the twists and turns.
 Run Raja Run promises good entertainment this monsoon."
-IndiaGlitz gave a review stating "The director manages to narrate a story with so many non-obvious ideas, in a simpler way.
-The style of screenplay has snatches of the narration we saw in 'Kick' but with a difference.
-Sujeeth's writing and execution is creative.
-With no action and only mind games and slick and snazzy presentation, the film will be lapped up by the class movie-loving audience" and rated the film 3.25/5.

 On the other hand, The Hindu wrote "What seem to be attempts at humour just end up being crass and forced.
 However, things do pick up towards the climax and all the pointless sequences seem to fall into place.
 It is with this twist that the film finally becomes interesting."
 The Times of India wrote "Sujeeth gets a lot of things right in his debut film; however, it still is a lost opportunity.
 The emphasis on style takes over the sharp writing that's quite visible in the first act.
 For all you know, Run Raja Run could have been a truly unique and quirky film in a long time.
 Alas, it ends up as a light-hearted entertainer which begins to take itself too seriously after a point and loses its edginess in the process" and rated the film 3/5.